 In Beginning Band, students are allowed to learn the flute, clarinet, saxophone, trumpet, French horn, trombone, euphonium, tuba, or percussion.
 The curriculum focuses on developing music literacy in students and fundamental techniques for each instrument.

-In 7th and 8th grade, Holy Family Catholic School students move on to advanced band or orchestra.
-These advanced courses allow 7th and 8th grade students to collaborate together and perform more complex band or orchestra string literature.
+In seventh and eighth grade, Holy Family Catholic School students move on to advanced band or orchestra.
+These advanced courses allow seventh and eighth-grade students to collaborate together and perform more complex band or orchestra string literature.
 Students will also continue to develop their music literacy and their understanding of music theory.

 Each year, all Holy Family bands and orchestras perform in two school concerts.
 We also perform at the annual Catholic School Band and Orchestra Festival that is hosted at St. Dominic Savio Catholic High School.
 Participating in these music courses is a transformational experience for middle school students.